Notice for AMI Members

 Open access publishing, fees, waivers and discounts

 It is free for authors to publish in our hybrid journals.
 These journals have an open access option where authors can choose to pay an author publishing charge (APC) to make their article freely available under a creative commons licence.
-Our open access journals all charge an APC.
-Many institutions worldwide have agreements with our publishing partners that allow authors at these institutions to publish in our journals without paying the open access fees, which are covered centrally.
-We also have discounted APC rates for members.
+Our open access journal charges an APC.
+Many institutions worldwide have agreements with our publishing partner that allow authors at these institutions to publish in our journals without paying the open access fees, which are covered centrally.
+We also have a generous waiver programme for authors from developing countries.
+For members who cannot take advantage of these schemes we have a 20% member discount.
 Please see the tables and links below for full details.

 Check here to see if your institution has a publishing agreement with OUP.